stumpdk/MySql.Server/README.md

 ## How does it work?
 Mysql.Server is simply running a minimal instance of MySql (currently version 5.6.26).
 Necessary data and log files are created at run time (and are cleaned up afterwards).

-The software makes it possible to create and run unit tests on a real MySql server without spending time on server setup.
+Mysql.Server makes it possible to create and run unit tests on a real MySql server without spending time on server setup.

 ## Example